 Install Python required by EXPRESSCLUSTER.
 First, confirm that Python has been installed on the machine.
 If not, install it by using the command such as the yum command.
-The installation path of the python command must be one of the following:
+The installation path of the python command must be one of the following Use the python command initially found in the environment variable PATH.